Nivin Pauly: Rise to prominence (2013–2015)

 In 2015, Nivin appeared in Mili, Oru Vadakkan Selfie and Ivide.
 He plays the role of a soft-skills trainer, Naveen in Mili, directed by Rajesh Pillai.
-He followed this up with the "road-comedy film" Oru Vadakkan Selfie, directed by G Prajith and scripted by Vineeth Sreenivasan.
-Filmibeat reviewed the movie, saying, "A hilarious entertainer for this Vishu season, which will make you laugh your heart out."
-This was followed by Ivide, a Malayalam crime drama in which he teamed up with Shyamaprasad for the second time.
+He followed this up with the "road-comedy film" Oru Vadakkan Selfie, directed by G. Prajith and scripted by Vineeth Sreenivasan.

 He then acted in Premam, where he played the role of George David.
-It grossed over 600 million, and became one of the highest grossing Malayalam movies,catapulting him into the '50-crore club'.
+It grossed over 600 million, and became one of the highest grossing Malayalam movies, catapulting him into the '50-crore club'.
 The film collected ₹2 crore from Tamil Nadu box office in its 300 days theatrical run making it the highest grossing Malayalam film in Tamil Nadu at the time.
 Nivin's portrayal of George was featured in the Film Companion's 100 Greatest Performances of the Decade.
 Praising his performance, the Film Companion wrote: "His performance had charm, mischief, and most impressively, vulnerability."

+Continued success and critical acclaim (2016–2021)

-Nivin turned producer with Action Hero Biju in 2016 under his banner Pauly Jr. Pictures.
+Nivin produced Action Hero Biju in 2016 under his banner Pauly Jr. Pictures.
 The film, a police procedural drama, was directed by Abrid Shine.
 As sub-inspector Biju Poulose, the film and the role portrays an honest look at the life of a police official.
 The film also has the highest opening gross for a Malayalam film in Tamil Nadu.
 The movie was well received by the police fraternity in Kerala.
 He also starred in the family-drama Jacobinte Swargarajyam directed by Vineeth Srinivasan.
 Based on a true story, he played the role of Jerry, the son of Jacob Zacharia who struggles to clear his father's debts.

 His next film was a political drama Sakhavu in which he played dual roles.
 Directed by Sidhartha Siva, this was the first dual role in his career, where he portrayed a student political leader and a senior social activist and comrade who fights for his left-wing ideals.

 Nivin appeared in his first straight Tamil feature film through Gautham Ramachandran's crime drama Richie (2017), where he portrayed a small town thug.
 He also starred in the dramedy Njandukalude Nattil Oridavela.
 This film was his second outing as a producer.
 The film which was received well at the box office was a heart-warming story which portrayed that cancer is never the end of the road for everyone involved.

 In 2018, the big-budget movie Kayamkulam Kochunni, directed by Rosshan Andrrews made a significant impact at the Kerala box office, and across all territories that it was released as well.
 This film put Nivin in the 100 crore club.
-He came together with Shyamaprased for a third time for the romantic-comedy Hey Jude.
+He came together with Shyamaprased for a third time for the romantic-comedy Hey Jude (film).
 Nivin plays the role of a mathematical genius, yet socially awkward Jude who like his namesake Beatles song finds himself in spite of his perceived shortcomings.